auto3t/docs/mkdocs/docs/settings/schedule-tasks.md

 ### Refresh Episode Status

 That task is responsible to update the status of an episode and trigger a search in the index if the episode status is "Searching".
-Depending on how many shows you are tracking and how many episodes are in status "Searching", create an schedule that triggers every hour or every couple of hours.
+Depending on how many shows you are tracking and how many episodes are in status "Searching", create a schedule that triggers every hour or every couple of hours.

 ### Refresh all Movies